QuantLet/Styleguide-and-FAQ/Styleguide.md

 # <img src="pictures/githublogo.png" width="120" /> **Styleguide of QuantLets** [<img src="https://github.com/QuantLet/Styleguide-and-Validation-procedure/blob/master/pictures/qloqo.png" alt="Visit QuantNet">](http://quantlet.de/)[<img src="https://github.com/QuantLet/Styleguide-and-Validation-procedure/blob/master/pictures/QN2.png" width="60" alt="Visit QuantNet 2.0">](http://quantlet.de/d3/ia)

 The following pages will introduce the Styleguide of Quantlets (Qs).
 An overview of the structure of a Q is given while explaining each part's relevance.
 You will find descriptions and instructions on how to format your code as well as detailed examples about the required information for your Q.

 In the second section you will find basic instructions on how to work with the desktop client version of Github, which includes additional features to upload pictures and datafiles as separate files to your Q's repository.

-Finally, several illustrative examples of correct QuantLets are listed in the Appendix.
+Finally, several illustrative examples of correct Quantlets are listed in the Appendix.

-## 1. Structure of a QuantLet Repository on Github
+## 1. Structure of a Quantlet Repository on Github

-Every QuantLet Repository consists of two elementary parts / files with equal relevance:
+Every Quantlet Repository consists of two elementary parts / files with equal relevance:
-* __Metainfo.txt:__ Contains meta-information about the functionality, origin and purpose of your Q. Furthermore, lists of keywords and references to other related QuantLets are stated.
+* __Metainfo.txt:__ Contains meta-information about the functionality, origin and purpose of your Q. Furthermore, lists of keywords and references to other related Quantlets are stated.
 You will need to create the file "metainfo.txt", which will be formatted in 'YAML' an easy and intuitive data serialization language.
 The formatted "metainfo.txt" will be used for [Visualization] (http://quantnet.wiwi.hu-berlin.de/d3/ia/) and